Ankitaghavate/Notice.com/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For any questions or feedback, please reach out to your.email@example.com.
+For any questions or feedback, please reach out to ghavateankita@gmail.com

-Happy coding!
+<h2>Happy coding!</h2>